stepanovcodes/video-pocker/README.md

 7. Adding flashing to Deal button: Adding a flashing effect or visual feedback to the Deal button to attract attention and indicate its availability for the next round.

+## Feedback on Game Made by the Instructor and the Peers

+1. Might be cool to see a ‘video poker’ cabinet with a CRT bubble screen and maybe a filter to overlay to add a pixelated view.

+2. Keep exploring your card evaluation system for win conditions - but overall very thoroughly impressive.

+3. Consider migrating your core features of your game into discrete JS modules and import your modules on load.
+Allowing you to keep your JS script files smaller and more management for development.

+4. Would love to see a more dynamic background.

+5. Despite me really like the feel/UI, a modern version of it would be really cool. maybe a choice between the two.

+6. Would love some in-game instructions for people like me who don’t know how to play poker.

+7. Could add fun sound effects to go along with the beautiful graphics you already have.